yakivy/poppet/README.md

     .withHttpHeaders(Http.HeaderNames.PROXY_AUTHENTICATE -> authSecret)
     .post(request).map(_.bodyAsBytes.toByteBuffer.array())
 ```
-For more information you can check the [examples](#examples), all of them have simple authentication build on the same approach.
+For more info you can check the [examples](#examples), all of them have simple authentication build on the same approach.

 #### Failure handling
 All meaningful failures that can appear in the library are being transformed into `poppet.Failure`, after what, handled with `poppet.FailureHandler`.
 Failure handler is a simple function from failure to result: